Cardiovascular health in focus: new OECD report and JACARDI experts highlight the path from data to implementation

 I believe that JACARDI, through its numerous science-based pilot projects in 18 EU countries and with its network of 76 partners, has great potential to foster community spirit, knowledge sharing and to create value for tackling the increasing prevalence of CVD and diabetes across Europe.
 I think that JACARDI’s main strength is the integrated approach addressing both diseases simultaneously with a focus on the entire patient journey.

 JACARDI specifically reflects the realities of patients who live with two comorbidities.
 We know CVD remains the predominant cause of death and disability in Europe.
-In the European Union, 62 million people live with CVD and close to 30 million new cases are diagnosed every year.
+In the European Union, 62 million people live with CVD and 5 million new cases are diagnosed every year.
 In addition, 1 in 10 adults live with diabetes.
 What we also know is that people with diabetes have a two to three times higher cardiovascular risk than people without diabetes.
 They also see their life expectancy reduced by 10-14 years.

 It is important to diagnose CVD and diabetes as early as possible to prevent complications and reduce healthcare costs.
 Recognizing these interlinkages between these two comorbidities is also crucial in the context of the incoming European Cardiovascular Health Plan from the European Commission.
 I believe that diabetes will be included within this plan.